Dual APIs

 When an API supports both variants, we call them “dual” APIs.

-Let’s explore these two variants using a concrete example of a dual API: Effect.map.
+Let’s explore these two variants using a concrete example of a dual API: Effect.map

-The Effect.map function is defined with two TypeScript overloads.
-The terms “data-last” and “data-first” refer to the position of the self argument (also known as the “data”) in the signatures of the two overloads:
+function is defined with two TypeScript overloads.
+The terms “data-last” and “data-first” refer to the position of the self

-<A, B>(f: (a: A) => B): <E, R>(self: Effect<A, E, R>) => Effect<B, E, R>
+declare const map: { // data-last <A, B>(f: (a: A) => B): <E, R>(self: Effect<A, E, R>) => Effect<B, E, R> // data-first <A, E, R, B>(self: Effect<A, E, R>, f: (a: A) => B): Effect<B, E, R>}

-In the first overload, the self argument comes in the last position:
+In the first overload, the self

-) => <E, R>(self: Effect<A, E, R>) => Effect<B, E, R>
+declare const map: <A, B>( f: (a: A) => B) => <E, R>(self: Effect<A, E, R>) => Effect<B, E, R>

-This is the variant we have been using with pipe.
-You pass the Effect as the first argument to the pipe function, followed by a call to Effect.andThen:
+This is the variant we have been using with pipe

 const mappedEffect = pipe(effect, Effect.andThen(func))